MALAIRAJ23/Xplore-Intellects-Pvt-Ltd/README.md

 ## Notes

 - For local development, make sure MongoDB is running before starting the backend.
-- For deployment, use MongoDB Atlas and provide the Atlas `MONGO_URI` through environment variables.
+- MongoDB Atlas is reserved for future enhancements and cloud deployment.
 - Employee accounts are created with `pending` status and must be approved by an admin before login.
 - The frontend uses custom CSS rather than Tailwind CSS.